 PHP and Node.js are two of the most widely known platforms that are used when it comes to mobile and web development.

 But developers are often struck with a dilemma of which back-end technologies to choose for their online development project.
-That's why we came to the part of having a showdown comparison between PHP and Node.js.
+That's why we came to the part of having a showdown comparison between NodeJS and PHP.

 Both platforms, PHP and Node.js are used for the server-side development and are considered tough competitions to each other.
-And in this article, we will be covering the Basics of PHP and Node.js along with the features of PHP and NodeJS.
+And in this article of PHP vs NodeJS, we will be covering the Basics of PHP and Node.js along with the features of PHP and NodeJS.

 PHP is synchronous but there are also some APIs that act as asynchronous in it.
 The thing with the synchronous code is that the first line of the code takes a lot of time in executing so the code lines below have to wait for their execution turn.
 This reason is responsible for slowing down the outcome.

-This switch is referred to as the change in different languages and environments which further contributes in lowering the code's efficiency.
-Switching between several coding languages can also result in dropping programmer's efficiency.
+This switch is referred to as the change in different languages and environments which further contributes to lowering the code's efficiency.
+Switching between several coding languages can also result in dropping the programmer's efficiency.

 The module used by PHP is PEAR that is a veteran package system and Composer, is a tool for the purpose of dependency management.